FIRST TIMERS’ GUIDE TO RUNNING

 - Read the athlete e-Brief that will hit your inbox in the days preceding the race to ensure you are aware of all race information

-- Enjoy one of our warm-up sessions to loosen your muscles and get your heart moving
+- Go for a slow jog to loosen your muscles and get your heart moving

-- Follow the direction signs and marshals instructions as you run along the course
+- Follow the audio instructions to direct you as you run along the course

-- Pace yourself and remember to drink at aid stations!
+- Pace yourself and remember to drink along the way!